Discover more from Anthony Galli

 Paris Climate Change Agreement Was a Charade

-It’s worst to take meaningless action than to take no action at all.
+It’s worse taking meaningless action than to take no action at all.

-This is because meaningless action makes us feel like something was done as a way to get off someone’s back, but then as a consequence, there’s less pressure to actually change anything.
+Symbolic actions make us feel like something was done as a way to get off politicians’ backs, but then as a consequence, there’s less political pressure to ACTUALLY accomplish something.

 Enter: The Paris Climate Change Agreement.